PSLmodels/Cost-of-Capital-Calculator/docs/book/content/CCC_guide.md

 <!-- %To be completed... -->

-One may alter the macroeconomic assumptions regarding rates of interest and inflation.\footnote{The default values are the taken from the CBO baseline forecast.}
+One may alter the macroeconomic assumptions regarding rates of interest and inflation.[^cbo_note]

 % Note interest rate from BBB corp bond and inflation rate.
 Note may allow for series in future, but currently just one value